I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 That said, they’ve made great strides in this area with the Keyword Overview section, which allows you to batch upload a maximum of 100 keywords.
 The output is more intuitive, has a high match rate and lets me easily export a .CSV file.

-While no single SEO tool is completely accurate when reporting monthly search volume and keyword difficulty, using any of these tools will get you worlds closer to making informed decisions about your keywords than not using one.
+While no single SEO tool is completely accurate when reporting monthly search volume and keyword difficulty, using any of these tools will get you worlds closer to making informed decisions about what keywords are the right keywords for your specific website rather than not using one at all.
 When selecting one of these tools, the real decision comes down to budget.
+When making your decision on what paid SEO tool to implement into your technology stack, it’s best to look at your company’s unique needs and base your choice on which tool will help you meet those the best.

 Now it’s time to put that data to use.

-Try using Ahrefs to get a better feel for actual search traffic potential.
+Try using the tool, Ahrefs to get a better feel for actual search traffic potential.

 So if we look at this from the perspective of “how much traffic can this topic drive?” – rather than “How much traffic can this single keyword drive?” – your forecasting will be much more accurate.
 As a matter of fact, using Ahrefs to backtest this theory on our existing landing pages yielded 80-85% real-life traffic accuracy.
 80-85% accurate traffic forecasting without writing a single word is an SEO’s dream scenario.